 Cooperative banking is a cornerstone of Vancouver’s banking system, and includes such known and respected institutions as Vancity and Coast Capital Savings.
 The credit union system in BC is the largest among Canada’s English-speaking provinces.

 Vancouver is also developing an important niche in international treasury and financial functions, including factoring, import/export financing, foreign exchange and back-office support.

 A robust, diversified economy and very favourable tax environment make Vancouver’s financial services sector highly competitive.

 In BC, the life sciences industry includes approximately 310 companies involved in biopharmaceuticals, medical devices, bioproducts and bioenergy, and the greater life sciences.
-The sector employs about 14,000 people, generating more than $800 million per year in revenues and with a total estimated impact of $1.03 billion on the province’s GDP.
+The sector employs over 11,000 people, generating more than $800 million per year in revenues and with a total estimated impact of $14 billion on the province’s GDP.
 The industry has proven especially successful in translating commercially promising health research into new treatments that are improving patient outcomes and saving lives.

 Metro Vancouver is home to about 70 per cent of British Columbia’s life sciences industry — and highly regarded as a centre of excellence in biopharmaceuticals.
 Vancouver’s UBC–Broadway Corridor is fast becoming a world-class life sciences cluster thanks to a growing concentration of industry facilities.

 In Metro Vancouver, world-renowned research is being conducted in four specific life sciences areas: oncology research; infectious diseases, including a focus on HIV, SARS and prions; neuroscience research; and regenerative medicine.